 - anticipated AV needs and any other logistical or technical requirements

-If you are a student, please indicate in your abstract if your presentation will be drawn from work in a course or internship, is part of a thesis, or is based on independent research.
+If you are a student, please indicate if your presentation will be drawn from work in a course or internship, is part of a thesis, or is based on independent research.

-If submitting a group panel, please include all presenters’ names and abstracts.
+If submitting a full panel, please include the above information for all presenters on the panel.

 Send proposals to: